wxie2017/wxie2017.github.io/pages/speech/free_software_even_more_important.md

 tip of the iceberg.

 The trend shows that more malicious functionalites are coming as more mobile phones and smart devices are produced.
-This means if you use more non-free programs, you will be more deeply controlled by malware.
+This means the more non-free programs you use, the more deeply you will be controlled by malware.
 To avoid being controlled, free software becomes even more important today.

 For example, girls like to use "beauty camera" apps, and think these apps will help them to take beautiful pictures.
 However, Twenty nine “beauty camera” apps that used to be on Google Play